nfcpy/nfcpy/docs/topics/ndef.rst

 The type and name of the first record, by convention, provide the processing context and identification not only for the first record but for the whole NDEF message.
-The :attr:`nfc.ndef.Message.type` and :attr:`nfc.ndef.Message.name` attributes map to the type and anme attributes of the first record in the message.
+The :attr:`nfc.ndef.Message.type` and :attr:`nfc.ndef.Message.name` attributes map to the type and name attributes of the first record in the message.

 >>> message = nfc.ndef.Message(b'\xD1\x01\x0ET\x02enHello World')